ubccr/ccr-examples/slurm/README.md

 ## Navigating these directories

 - `0_Introductory` - contains beginner batch scripts for the ub-hpc and faculty clusters
-- `1_Advanced` - contains batch scripts for more complicated use cases such as job arrays and using the scavenger partition
+- `1_Advanced` - contains batch scripts for more complicated use cases such as job arrays, parallel computing, and using the scavenger partition
 - `2_ApplicationSpecific` - contains batch scripts for a variety of applications that have special setup requirements.
 You will not find an example script for every piece of software installed on CCR's systems